One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 - Sign up for 65% off a hosting plan with Bluehost and get your blog online with just 1-click

-- If you plan on building an email list of blog subscribers, start a free trial of ConvertKit
+- If you plan on building an email list, start a free trial of ConvertKit

 Now, let's get this guide started.